edgio-docs/edgio-docs/guides/third_party_cdns.md

 1. Downstream CDN must be configured to not [cache](#section_caching) anything.
 2. The CDN must be configured to not affect any cookies that begin with [`xdn_`](split_testing#section_how_requests_are_routed).

-Unless these conditions are met, the users will almost certainly receieve a mix of content from both xperiences in the split test, which can lead to a broken app and invalid split testing results.
+Unless these conditions are met, the users will almost certainly receive a mix of content from both experiences in the split test, which can lead to a broken app and invalid split testing results.

 ## Caching